marcrawson/UniverseSplitter/README.md

 # Universe Splitter
-Budget version of the real Universe Splitter.
+Universe Splitter on a budget

 Unfortunatley, the Universe Splitter app is paid.
 However, you may have this edition for free...